 The Transportation Master Plan provides an overview of Capital Bikeshare with and provides an map of system expansion over the next five years as the program will expand to the west side of the City.
 During the updated to the Pedestrian and Bicycle chapters of this plan, the expansion of Capital Bikeshare was discussed at numerous public meetings and endorsed by the Ad Hoc Committee for this plan.

-City Council approved funding to pay for the operation of 16 new bikeshare stations in FY 2016, eight of which have been installed.
+City Council approved funding to pay for the operation of 16 new bikeshare stations in FY 2016, ten of which have been installed.
 A map of existing and future stations as well as stations to be installed this summer can be viewed below.

 Alexandria station locations are selected from locations suggested by the public, and preferences shown on the interactive crowdsourcing map.
 Locations are evaluated using criteria including connectivity to transit to expand between metrorail stations, mixed-use activity centers, potential bicycle activity, proximity to other Capital Bikeshare stations, as well technical considerations.
 Staff attended community meetings to gain input from residents on Capital Bikeshare expansion in Alexandria.
 See the map above for the proposed locations for the next eight stations or click here to view a larger map - Summer 2016 stations are yellow and existing stations are red.

 - Developer contributions